Introduction

 In order to stay healthy by managing your diabetes well, you have a number of tools to help.
 Diet, exercise and medications are your arsenal of control.
 But first, you need to know your numbers by testing your blood sugar.

-Questions Newly Diagnosed Type 2 Diabetes Patients Might Ask
+Newly Diagnosed Type 2 Diabetes Patients Questions

 Why Me?